 Fiona Ford is a PhD researcher at the University of Manchester (UOM).
 Her project assesses the sustainability impacts of supply chains for post-consumer textiles in closed-loop cellulose polymer recycling.
 The project is supervised by Dr Alejandro Gallego-Schmid: Senior Lecturer in Circular Economy and Lifecycle Sustainability Assessment in the Department of Mechanical, Aerospace and Civil Engineering; and Dr Claudia E. Henninger: Reader in Fashion Marketing and Management in the Department of Materials.

-Fiona’s work explores how local networks can help to scale lesser developed circular economy propositions.
-She has specialist knowledge of fashion and textiles, having gained ten years industry experience in design and product development.
+In her work, Fiona strives to contribute to the scalability of lesser developed circular economy propositions.
+She has specialist knowledge of fashion and textiles, having gained ten years industry experience.
 She holds an MSc in Fashion Ethics from Heriot Watt School of Textiles and Design (2020), and a BA(Hons) in Clothing Design ad Technology from Manchester Metropolitan University (2012).

 Since beginning her career in the circular economy for fashion and textiles, Fiona has worked on a variety of short projects.
-In 2020 she contributed her research skills and industry insight to the evaluation of a leading international circular fashion initiative.
-She later worked with Sustainable Fashion Scotland, contributing to the organisation’s theory of change, common agenda, stakeholder map and directory.
-Being a native Glaswegian, Fiona was passionate to get the fashion and textiles industries on the agenda at COP26.
-She collaborated with several local community non-profits to produce the Generation of Waste installation, exhibited in the conference’s main hall.
-During COP26 she helped to facilitate a series fashion activism workshop around the city and took part in public speaking at the conference’s Green Zone.
+In 2020 she acted as a sector specialist on the evaluation of a leading international circular economy initiative for the fashion industry.
+She later worked in the charity sector, where she contributed to the research, outreach, project facilitation and strategic planning of two non-profit organisations.
+During COP26 Fiona helped to facilitate a series public engagement workshop around Glasgow and took part in public speaking at the conference’s Green Zone.